fenago/learn-java-12-programming/lab_guide/Lab_5.md

 library and the [StringUtils] class from the [org.apache.commons.lang3] package in particular.

-Methods of the String class  {#methods-of-the-string-class .header-title}
+Methods of the String class
 ----------------------------

 The [String] class has more than 70 methods that enable analyzing,